ZhgChg.Li

 # Check Testing Output

-# If Testing Output contains "Error building", set is_build_error=true for Actions environment variable, indicating Build failure
+# If output contains "Error building", set is_build_error=true for Actions env (build failed)

-# If Testing Output contains "Tests have failed", set is_test_error=true for Actions environment variable, indicating Test failure
+# If output contains "Tests have failed", set is_test_error=true for Actions env (test failed)

 if grep -q "Error building" "$RUNNER_TEMP/testing_output.txt"; then